Floodland (album): Critical

 Floodland was met with mixed reviews from music critics.
 Mark Coleman of Rolling Stone felt that the album was a step down from the Sisters of Mercy's previous material.
 He described it as "Meat Loaf joining the Cure for a remake of Lou [Reed]'s Berlin", adding that the album is "hilarious, sure, but always listenable at the very least".
 Coleman provided praise, however, for "This Corrosion", calling it a "bona fide toe-tapper of a single."
 In The Village Voice, Robert Christgau compared the band's "doldrums" negatively to fellow gothic rock band Fields of the Nephilim, albeit less dumb as well as compensated with "disco" and "proper nouns".

 Floodland has since received retrospective praise from music critics, however.
-Writing for AllMusic, Chris True heralded the album as "a definite milestone," complimenting its "lush production" and "lyric imagery that is both scary and glorious."
+Writing for AllMusic, Chris True heralded the album as "a definite milestone", complimenting its "lush production" and "lyric imagery that is both scary and glorious."
 He added that the band create "a black soundscape that is majestic and vast" with "Dominion" / "Mother Russia" and that "slower tracks, like 'Flood' and '1959,' are some of the best ethereal sounds goth has to offer, and the downright regal 'This Corrosion' is one of the best songs of the genre."
 Sputnikmusic staff member ManosG wrote that "Floodland may not be as dark, influential or focused as the band’s debut but is still an excellent album with an amazing vocal performance by Andrew [Eldritch]".
 He also called "Lucretia My Reflection" one of the best songs in the Sisters of Mercy's discography, alongside giving praise to "Dominion / Mother Russia", "1959", "This Corrosion", and "Flood II".
+Pitchfork's Sam Sodomsky described it as a "goth rock masterpiece" and "a dramatic and winkingly macabre record".
 Floodland was later considered an essential gothic rock album by Classic Rock, Consequence, Spectrum Culture, LA Weekly, and Treble.